 2. Which bamboo is non-invasive and easy to contain?

 Most bamboos propagate themselves with underground roots called rhizomes.
 We call these types of bamboo “runners” because of how the rhizomes spread quickly and aggressively.
 Other varieties of bamboo have a more compact growth habit and we call them “clumpers”.
-Most species of the Bambusa genus are clumpers, including the very popular Oldhami.
+All species of the Bambusa genus are clumpers, including the very popular Oldhamii.
 Alphonse Karr is another popular clumper.

-For more suggestions, check out this article on the 10 Best bamboos for your garden.
+For more suggestions, check out these articles on the 10 Best bamboos for your garden and The best clumping bamboos.
 We also have an article on How to contain and control your bamboo, because even the clumping varieties will spread over time.

 3. Which bamboo grows the fastest and tallest?